oracle-livelabs/apex/online-bookstore-app/downloads/downloads.md

     !["Page Designer"](images/19-4-4.png "")

-5. Enter the following details using the configuration file you copied in the step 7 and click **Apply Changes**.
+5. Enter the following details using the configuration file you copied and click **Apply Changes**.

     - **OCI User ID**: Enter the OCID of the Oracle Cloud user Account.
 You can find the OCID in the Configuration File Preview generated during the API Key creation.
     Your OCI User ID looks similar to **ocid1.user.oc1..aaaaaaaa\*\*\*\*\*\*wj3v23yla**